Level editor: Characteristics

 The developer of a video game may include built-in level editing tools; for example, a track editor for a racing game, or release an official level editor for the game as a separate application.
 In cases where the game doesn't have an official level editor, players of the game develop fan-made editors, such as Lunar Magic for Super Mario World.
-Level editors are present extensively in video game integrated development environments, such as Godot, Unity, ot Unreal Engine.
+Level editors are present extensively in video game integrated development environments, such as Godot, Unity, or Unreal Engine.

 Most in-game level editors impose object limits to prevent performance issues, crashes, and exploits.
 This is especially prevalent in editors available on game consoles, such as Halos Forge.

 OpenHVs top-down map editor is a simple to understand grid-based editor.

 Age of Empires IVs level editor is significantly more complex, but gives user more options.

-The complexity of a game's level editor and the amount of available options given to the player are usually proportional.
+The complexity of a game's level editor and the number of available options given to the player are usually proportional.
 Simplified editors, such as Portal 2s built-in chamber editor, are more accessible and easy to understand to an average player, but offer limited creative freedom compared to professional map development tools, such as Valve's Hammer Editor, which also comes with Portal 2 and requires significant expertise from the user.

 While in most games level editors are an additional feature, certain games have the level editor as the main feature of the game, such as Super Mario Maker and LittleBigPlanet.
 Some games, like Dreams and Game Builder Garage, allow users to make their own assets and develop custom logic, effectively functioning as game creation systems.

 Most modern games with level editors allow creators to upload their levels online, which are then able to be played by other people.
 To upload a level, there is usually a requirement to beat the level beforehand, preventing impossible levels to be uploaded.